Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 ## Instructions for reviewers

 - `__init__.py` is not needed if the repo is set up properly (python).
-- The point of tests in TDD isn't only to have tests but to have very specific tests.
-For a given input we don't just want to know that the function executed without error, make sure it returns the right thing.
-So instead of one function that tests everything you want specific tests.
+- For a given input we don't just want to know that the function executed without error, the tests should make sure it returns the right thing.
+- Separate tests should be in separate test functions, there should not be one mega-test function that contains all the test code.
 - Tests should have descriptive names.
 - Built-in functions should not be used in this project.